AltaPay/plugin-wordpress/wiki.md

 > Note:
 >
-> Currently, AltaPay plugin supports recurring payments with the credit card terminal only.
+> Currently, AltaPay plugin supports recurring payments with the credit card  and vipps terminal only.

 ## Reconcile Orders
 In order to reconcile payments please follow the steps below: